StepanMelnik/MultiThreading_Examples/README.md

 Volatile member is shared in main memory that consumes extra memory.
 Also it's not easy to debug a program with Volatile members if any problem occurs.

 <a href="https://github.com/StepanMelnik/MultiThreading_Examples/blob/master/src/test/java/com/sme/multithreading/sharedvariable/VolatileVariableTest.java#L29">VolatileVariableTest#testSharedVariable</a> test creates Server instance with isRunning volatile variable.
 According to the variable we can start or stop Server thread.

+<a href="https://github.com/StepanMelnik/MultiThreading_Examples/blob/master/src/test/java/com/sme/multithreading/sharedvariable/VolatileIncrementVariableTest.java">VolatileIncrementVariableTest</a> test shows that Volatile variables share the visibility features of synchronized, but none of the atomicity features.

 ### Object/Class level lock